katarzynatyc/katarzynatyc.github.io/_pages/profiles.md

 layout: profiles
 permalink: /people/
 title: people
-description: members of the lab or group
+description: members of the group
 nav: true
-nav_order: 3
+nav_order: 1

 profiles:
   # if you want to include more than one profile, just replicate the following block